Loading ForensicBlock

 ForensicBlock's risk scoring model is designed to be transparent, reproducible, and legally defensible.
 Every score can be traced back to specific on-chain data and verifiable risk factors.

-Model version: risk-v2.0.0 | Last updated: March 2026
+Model version: v1.7.0 | Last updated: March 2026

 The ForensicBlock risk score is a weighted composite of multiple independent risk signals.
 Each signal is scored individually on a 0–100 scale, then combined using fixed weights to produce a final score between 0 and 100.
 The model uses no black-box components — every factor, weight, and threshold is documented here.